AndyCW/MovesenseDotNet/README.md

 ```

 #### Building Android Projects
-Plugin.Movesense v1.7.2 and later wraps the native Mdslib.aar v1.28.1 library for Android which requires java8 features that are not supported by Xamarin tools in Visual Studio 2017.
+Plugin.Movesense v1.7.2 and later wraps the native Mdslib.aar v1.28.1 (or later) library for Android which requires java8 features that are not supported by Xamarin tools in Visual Studio 2017.

 To build your Xamarin Android project successfully using Plugin.Movesense v1.7.2 or later, you must:
   * Install [Visual Studio 2019](https://visualstudio.microsoft.com/vs) and use this to develop your app.